MLB relief pitcher of the year award to honor an essential role — just ask the Dodgers

 Follow Rotoworld Player News for the latest fantasy and betting player news and analysis all season long.

-Game details & how to watch White Sox at Braves
+Game details & how to watch Diamondbacks at Brewers

 Never miss a second of the action and stay up-to-date with all the latest team stats and player news.
 Check out our day-by-day MLB schedule page, along with detailed matchup pages that update live in-game with every out.

-• Pitching matchup for August 19, 2025: Shane Smith vs. Bryce Elder
+• Pitching matchup for August 25, 2025: Eduardo Rodriguez vs. Brandon Woodruff

 Rotoworld still has you covered with all the latest MLB player news for all 30 teams.
 Check out the feed page right here on NBC Sports for headlines, injuries and transactions where you can filter by league, team, positions and news type!

-Expert picks & predictions for tonight’s game between the White Sox and the Braves
+Expert picks & predictions for tonight’s game between the Diamondbacks and the Brewers

 Rotoworld Best Bet